-□ Prepare of checklist for screening LD □ Develop teacher made assessment test in any one curricular area for a given child □ Plan appropriate teaching strategies as per the specific needs of a given child with learning disability
+□ Prepare of checklist for screening LD

+$\hfill \Box$ Develop teacher made assessment test in any one curricular area for a given child

+$\ \square$ Plan appropriate teaching strategies as per the specific needs of a given child with

+learning disability

+DE OF TRANSACTION:

-This activity-based approach should allow the teacher to step back and allow the studentteachers to self-facilitate.
+This activity-based approach should allow the teacher to step back and allow the teachers to self-facilitate.
 The student-teachers must be given experience in the various settings such as clinics, schools, resource centers etc, for exposure to actual assessment.
 Discussions, debates, simulations, collaborative methods, must be used for transaction.